Wyntuition/jekyll-now/todo/02-work-internal.md

 - PS bill; reminder for Safari
 - MS CHEATSHEET; other BD cheatsheets, blogs, etc. My trello for things in prog, incl.
 DDSA, reports can be in text

+- jenkins
     - finalize v1 jenkins docker
-+ prez: efficiently developing pipelines, locallly (w/Jenkins in docker)
+    - prez: efficiently developing pipelines, locallly (w/Jenkins in docker)
+    - jenkins brown bag - features, dockerization, hello world app, deploy to AWS

 - Docker WS marketing: on cal, to Docker contacts if they can send any clients,
 - Sponsor, Docker Summit
 - upload zoom (Chrinstine's)